WindDrake/SNES_Clock/README.md

  Tested working, this workaround solves the glitches with the aforementioned cart(s).

  Installation instructions done, along with a pre and post-mod MCK trace waveform image.
 (10/30/21)

+ Forgot to note - you'll want to have these made as the 2oz/0.8mm PCB's if using OshPark, so the castellations come out correctly. https://oshpark.com/shared_projects/jDfGjfv4 - Direct shared link @ OshPark